juancarlospaco/nim-telegram-bot/README.md

-the filename must be all lowercase and not contain whitespaces and end with `*.ini`, the filename will be the command to trigger the plugin, eg `bar.ini` will be `/bar` on Telegram chat, Geo Location of the INI will be sent as Map Thumbnail and Open Street Map Link to chat by the bot, anything you want the bot to Geo Locate just add latitude and longitude to the INI.
+the filename must be all lowercase and not contain whitespaces and end with `*.ini`, the filename will be the command to trigger the plugin, eg `bar.ini` will be `/bar` on Telegram chat, Geo Location of the INI will be sent as Map Thumbnail and Open Street Map Link to chat by the bot, anything you want the bot to Geo Locate just add `latitude` and `longitude` to the INI.
+No other keys are needed on the INI.
+Comments are allowed on the INI.

 Example Geo Location Sharing plugin: